 Sterling Apartments is Now Leasing

-Sterling Frisco is scheduled to open for January 2014.
+Sterling Frisco is currently leasing for Spring and Fall 2014.
 Be one of the first students to live in the newest apartments in Fayetteville AR near the campus of U of A. Contact us about preleasing now.